ceph/ceph-csi/docs/development-guide.md

 ```

 In addition to running tests locally, each Pull Request that is created will
-trigger Continous Integration tests that include the `containerized-test`, but
+trigger Continuous Integration tests that include the `containerized-test`, but
 also additional functionality tests that are defined under the `e2e/`
 directory.